-All of our soil tests have shown shortages of sulfur, zinc, and boron.
-Yet it is also known that the local plants are to a degree adapted to low trace nutrient values.
+All of our soil tests have shown deficient molybdenum, sulfur, zinc, and boron.
+Yet it is also known that the local plants are can be adapted to low trace nutrient values.
 How low?
 Are there adverse consequences to "correcting" these perceived deficiencies?
 Nobody knows.

-So I took about a yard of charcoal, mixed it with a bag of Azomite® (a volcanic-trace-mineral and clay soil supplement) and then broadcast it in bands across the hilltop screening experiment, thus turning it into a four-variable array.
+So I took about a yard of charcoal, mixed it with a bag of Azomite® (a volcanic-trace-mineral and clay soil supplement) and then broadcast it in bands across the hilltop screening experiment, thus turning it into a four-variable array (above).